farhansayyed165/van-life-/README.md

 ````

 Head over to https://vitejs.dev/ to learn more about using vite

+## About Van Life
+Van Life is a dummy yet functional Web App made from React Router.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜